GillHuang-Xtler/GillHuang-Xtler.github.io/_teaching/2023-bachelor.md

 location: "Delft, Netherlands"
 ---

-Ongoing supervising 4 bachelor students (Todor Mladenović, Quinten Van Opstal, Jan van der Meulen, and Lazar Nenovski) for 3 months, on the course of Malicious Parties and Defenses in Multi-Server Federated Learning	.
+Supervised 4 bachelor students (Todor Mladenović, Quinten Van Opstal, Jan van der Meulen, and Lazar Nenovski) for 3 months, on the course of Malicious Parties and Defenses in Multi-Server Federated Learning with four good thesis projects.